 That’s why we’re celebrating October 13 as the first-ever Financial Wellness Day.
 After a Hot Vax Summer of spending, 38% of women say they’re anxious about the prospect of upcoming holiday expenses, and nearly half (45%) consider October a key month to get back on track with their finances ahead of the end-of-year festivities (and expenses).

 We at Ellevest agree: More than ever, this is the perfect moment to finally make the time and commit to a financial wellness practice — one that will build confidence and bolster your overall wellness for the long term.
-Join us for an upcoming live, virtual workshop hosted by our team of money coaches: How to Practice Financial Wellness and Feel Good About Money.
+Get started with our Guide to Practicing Financial Wellness.

 Censuswide conducted research on behalf of Ellevest, between September 23 and September 29, 2021 among 2,026 people ages 18-69, in the US.
 Read more in the detailed results of the Ellevest Financial Wellness Survey 2021 here.